 Shore's Cardiac & Pulmonary Rehabilitation Center helps you regain control over your health.
-Bridging the gap between illness and wellness, the program integrates exercise, education, and nutritional and physical counseling.
+Bridging the gap between illness and wellness.
+The program integrates exercise, education, nutritional and physical counseling.

 The program’s aim is to stop the progression of the disease and improve your quality of life, permitting a return to your activities of daily living as soon as possible.
 Shore Cardiac and Pulmonary Rehabilitation Center provides comprehensive services for patients diagnosed with cardiovascular and pulmonary diseases.
 This hospital-based facility offers patients a monitored and clinically supervised exercise program under the direction of their physician.

 The Shore Cardiac & Pulmonary Rehabilitation Center is located on the first floor at 710 Centre Street in Somers Point, across from Shore Medical Center.
 Open Monday through Friday.
 Close, convenient and free parking is available just a short distance from the Center's front door.
 Call 609-653-4677 for further information.

 Shore Medical Center's certified cardiopulmonary rehabilitation program provides a monitored, medically supervised program to meet the needs of the cardiovascular and pulmonary patients.
 The highly trained multidisciplinary staff including a registered nurse and exercise physiologists create customized programs to meet the physical, psychological and nutritional needs of patients diagnosed with cardiovascular or pulmonary disease.